jasminabihel/books-and-coffee/README.md

 * The images in the "reading list" page were taken from Goodreads.

-* The code for the Social media links was taken from CI "Love Running project".
+* The code for the Social media links in HTML was taken from CI "Love Running project".

-* The code for the testimonials cards comes from W3 schools cards,<a href="https://www.w3schools.com/w3css/w3css_cards.asp">w3schools</a>
+* The styling in CSS for the testimonials cards comes from W3 schools cards,<a href="https://www.w3schools.com/w3css/w3css_cards.asp">w3schools</a>
+* The code for the map in HTML was obtained via Google Maps feature embed a map in HTML.